 Enjoy shopping and eating in the afternoon and early evening, then visit one of the K-pop clubs to dance to popular hits coming out of Seoul.
 While wandering the streets, you might even run into an up-and-coming K-pop group.

-Tokyo’s Muslim population comes Islam Yokocho to find Halal ingredients and enjoy meals from their home countries.
-Walking down the street, you’ll come across restaurants serving Indonesian, Malaysian food, along with South Indian favorites like biryani.
-Go to Nasco Food Court to various Halal cuisine, from Turkish food to Indian curries.
+Tokyo’s Muslim population comes to Islam Yokocho to find Halal ingredients and enjoy meals from their home countries.
+Walking down the street, you’ll come across restaurants serving Indonesian and Malaysian food, along with South Indian favorites like biryani.
+Go to Nasco Food Court for various Halal cuisine, from Turkish food to Indian curries.